Windows 10 is falling apart – so it’s a great time to fall in love with a Chromebook

-Windows 10 is a mess these days thanks to a series of faulty updates that have been introducing more problems than they’ve solved, which means it’s been the perfect time for me to fall in love with a Chromebook… the Pixelbook Go, to be specific.
+Windows 10 is a mess these days thanks to a series of faulty updates that have been introducing more problems than they’ve solved, making it the perfect time for me to fall in love with a Chromebook… the Pixelbook Go, to be specific.

-I’d been increasingly annoyed by Windows 10 recently.
-Not only have recent updates been causing problems - for example I lost the ability to search for files and apps for a day a while back, which was particularly frustrating - but there have been some long-running niggles that have been getting to me as well.
+I’ve been increasingly annoyed by Windows 10 recently.
+Not only have recent updates been causing problems – for example I lost the ability to search for files and apps for a day a while back, which was particularly frustrating – but there have been some long-running issues that have been getting to me as well.

 My trusty Dell XPS 13, for instance, has been bugging me with its awful battery life.
 Not only does it only last a few hours, but it doesn’t hold its charge well either.
 So, more often than not, if I pick up the XPS 13 to work on it, the battery is dead.
 Windows 10 laptops have never held their charge as well as MacBooks or Chromebooks, and I’d had enough.